Stocks that are likely to see action today

 From poor applicability of policy to lack of quality manpower and capital, problems plaguing them are manifold ...

-Mangalam Drugs & Organics Ltd has entered into a Technology Transfer Agreement with a $70-million pharmaceutical company/group in Nigeria, Africa.
-Under the agreement, the company will provide them in-house developed technology for manufacturing certain Anti-Malaria Active Pharmaceutical Ingredients (APIs) on a limited, non-transferable and exclusive licence basis for a certain agreed territory; and consultation and relevant designs for setting up an API manufacturing facilityThe API facility is expected to become operational in 15 to 18 months, and as part of the agreed fixed consideration for the technology transfer, the company would also be entitled to receive a 2 per cent royalty on sales for the next 20 years.
-The company has received an advance/token payment of $500,000 towards the agreed fixed consideration, which is reflected as an advance in the books of accounts of the company for the quarter ending June 30, 2021.

-HeidelbergCement India has entered into Power Purchase Agreement, Share Subscription Agreement and Shareholders Agreement with Lalganj Power (LPPL) for subscribing to 36,36,364 equity shares of Rs 10 each of LLPL at a premium of Rs 3.2 a share, aggregating to Rs 4.8 crore in order, to procure around 22 Gigawatt hours per annum of solar power under captive arrangement for operating its plant located at Madora, Uttar Pradesh.
+Eicher Motors has announced that Royal Enfield CEO, Vinod K Dasari, has decided to resign from his post.
+In a notice to the stock exchanges, the company said Dasari will also step down from the post of Director (Whole Time) of Eicher Motors Ltd from August 13.
+The firm has approved the appointment of B. Govindarajan as Executive Director - Royal Enfield (Whole Time, Additional Director) of Eicher Motors Ltd, with effect from August 18.

-The board of directors of TPL Plastech Ltd has recommended the bonus issue of equity shares in the proportion of 1 (One) equity share of a face value of Rs 10 each for every 1 (one) equity share of a face value of Rs.
-10 each held by the shareholders as on the record date, subject to the approval of shareholders in compliance with the applicable laws.
+IRCTC: The Board of Directors of Indian Railway Catering & Tourism Corporation Ltd (IRCTC) has recommended a proposal for the sub-division of one equity share of face value of Rs 10 each into five equity shares of face value of Rs 2 each, subject to the approval of the Ministry of Railways, shareholders and other approvals as may be required.

-Edelweiss Financial Services Ltd (EFSL) has announced the public issue of Secured Redeemable Non-Convertible Debentures (NCDs) of the face value of ₹1,000 each, amounting to ₹200 crore (base issue), with an option to retain over-subscription up to ₹200 crore, aggregating to a total of ₹400 crore.
-There are eight series of NCDs carrying fixed coupon and having a tenure of 36 months, 60 months and 120 months, with annual, monthly and cumulative interest option.
-The effective annual yield for NCDs ranges from 9.09 per cent to 9.70 per cent.

-Ashiana Housing Ltd has uncovered a fraud at one of its locations.
-The investigations indicate that the potential loss from the fraud is around Rs 2.37 crore.
-The cmpany will take all necessary actions to recover the amount.
-It is in the process of reviewing its internal processes to prevent a recurrence.
-The company has also decided to provision 50 per cent of this potential loss in Q1 of the current financial year.
+Aurobindo Pharma has said it is acquiring 51 per cent stake in veterinary drugs company Cronus Pharma Specialities India Pvt Ltd for a cash consideration of Rs 420 crore.
+The Hyderabad-based company has a manufacturing facility in a special economic zone spread over 10 acres.
+The company's turnover for 2020-21 (Apr-Mar) stood at Rs 11.40 crore, according to a filing with the stock exchanges.
+The transaction is expected to be completed within eight weeks, the company said.

+PTC India Ltd has paused the process of exploring opportunities for monetising its investment in PTC India Financial Services Ltd. "This is to inform you that at the current stage and given the prevailing environment, the board has decided to take a pause in the process," PTC India informed the exchanges.
+"The decision will be reviewed as and when there are developments in the environment."

 From poor applicability of policy to lack of quality manpower and capital, problems plaguing them are manifold ...